This post may contain affiliate links.

 What is caprese?

 Caprese is a simple Italian salad made from fresh tomatoes, fresh mozzarella, fresh basil, and topped with olive oil and salt.
-It is also commonly served with a drizzle of balsamic reduction.
+It is also commonly served with a drizzle of balsamic reduction in the American adaptation.

 Ingredients & Substitutions

-Cherry tomatoes - I leave them whole to roast.
-You can substitute for larger tomatoes, like plum or roma tomatoes.
-Cut plum tomatoes in half and roma tomatoes in quarters.
+- Cherry tomatoes – Can substitute for larger tomatoes, like plum or roma tomatoes.
+Substitute for sun dried tomatoes if fresh tomatoes aren’t in seaton.

-Arborio rice - This is a special short grain rice, specifically for making risotto.
+- Arborio rice – Arborio is a special short grain rice, specifically for making risotto.
 You can not substitute for regular rice.
+I like Rice Select brand of arborio rice.

-Vegetable broth - You will need 6-7 cups of stock.
+- Vegetable broth – You will need 6-7 cups of vegetable stock or broth.
 You can substitute for chicken broth.

-Fresh basil - You definitely want fresh basil here and not dried.
-Chiffonade cut by stacking a few leaves together and gentle rolling them in a cylinder, then making thin cuts to form strips.
+- Fresh basil – You definitely want fresh basil here and not dried.
+Chiffonade cut by stacking a few leaves together and gently rolling them in a cylinder, then making thin cuts to form strips.
 You can also tear the basil leaves for topping.
+Swap out basil for fresh basil pesto for a tasty twist.

-Toss tomatoes with oil, salt, and pepper, and roast on a parchment lined baking sheet for about 45 minutes, until soft and blistered.
+Toss tomatoes with oil, salt, and pepper, and roast on a parchment lined baking sheet until soft and blistered.

-Sauté onions and garlic, then deglaze with white wine, scraping up any browned bits.
-Cook for a few minutes until alcohol has burned off.
+Deglaze with white wine, scraping up any browned bits.
+Cook until alcohol has burned off.

 Add in the dry risotto and lightly toast in the pan for a few minutes, stirring occasionally.